 - The results must show first and last name, date of birth, type of test (NAAT or antigen), date and time the sample was taken, test result as either “NEGATIVE” or “NOT DETECTED,” laboratory/testing site or healthcare provider details

-Do I need to send you my test results in advance?
+Do I need to send Carnival my test results in advance?

 - No, test results are presented to the health screening staff at the terminal at time of check-in.

-Travel Insurance Requirement for Unvaccinated Guests - Florida, Texas, South Carolina, & Virginia Based Ships -
+What are the Travel Insurance Requirements for Unvaccinated Guests?
+(Florida, Texas, South Carolina, & Virginia Based Departures)

 - Unvaccinated guests sailing on a ship departing from these states must show proof of travel insurance coverage during check-in.
-This requirement is currently being waived for children under 12 who are ineligible for a vaccine.
-However, parents are advised that purchasing travel insurance for their children is strongly recommended.
+This requirement is currently being waived for children under 12.
+However, parents are advised that purchasing travel insurance for their children is strongly recommended

 - The insurance policy must name the unvaccinated guest as the policy holder or beneficiary and may be purchased from a travel insurance company of the guest’s choosing or through Carnival Vacation Protection™, which includes the required coverage